viamrobotics/docs/docs/modular-resources/configure.md

 If, for example, the module provides a motor component, and the motor is running, it will stop while the module upgrades.
 {{% /alert %}}

-### Create a new modular resource from a registry module
+### Configure a modular resource from a registry module

 Once you have [added a module](#add-a-module-from-the-viam-registry) from the Viam registry, you can add any number of the modular resources it provides to your robot by adding new components or services configured with your modular resources' [model](/modular-resources/key-concepts/#models).